 Board of Directors

-Jamie Clysdale, Chair
+Jamie Clysdale, Past Chair

 Jamie Clysdale is a graduate of Trent University and holds a Bachelor of Arts in the Honours Program.
 Throughout his career, he has stayed committed to the principles of continuous learning; having pursued professional and leadership training through Loyalist College, as well as the University of Ontario Institute of Technology.